FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 Set system variable command
 ----------------------------------

-Click the "Set system variable command" command node to enter the node graph editing interface
+Click the "Set system variable command" command node to enter the node graph editing interface.

 This instruction is a setting system variable instruction, which is divided into setting system variables and obtaining system variables.
 It is used in conjunction with while, if-else and other instructions.